AdrienBF/TeamworkData/README.md

 # Comparing e-shops’ online ratings with social media footprint

+## Output of the analysis
+Output can be found in the iPython notebook file called `main_analysis.ipynb`, and its snapshot converted to html (with all images) is to be found in the `main_analysis.html` file.

 ## Project Proposal by Adrien Boyer and Matej Maivald

 In our project, we will try to compare Czech e-shop’s ratings from Heureka.cz with social media footprint - the number of posts and followers.